armanjindal/garden/content/_index.md

 While this is a good starting point, I find the metaphor of "garden" is much richer.

-Gardens have this primordial association as a place of *creation*.
-Unlike blogs which are comprised of distinct, complete, static, and organized entities, gardens are comprised of a growing network of plants connected in soil.
-Thinking of writing as gardening helps me conceptualize the act of writing as a radically incremental one. **It isn't heroic or final.**  One is never *done* working on their garden.
+Gardens are, primordially, a place of *creation*.
+Unlike blogs which are comprised of distinct, complete, static, and organized entities, gardens are comprised of a growing network of living entities that are responding to the environment.
+Like the act of gardening, writing is radically incremental one. **It isn't heroic or final.**  One is never *done* working on their garden.
 That would be ridiculous.

 It is my hope to create something that is *alive*.
 The best gardens have "life."
+(TODO: Add reference to the timeless way of building).
 Call it vibes, a feeling, energy, juju: it is that intangible but real feeling we get from certain  places, people things.
 "Life" emerges at an untraceable point in the development of a system.
 Interestingly its presence isn't always recognized, but its absence is.

 To be clear, I know there isn't much of that here *yet*.
 This is early.
 Most of my pieces are *saplings.* Expect some typos, incomplete sentences, and notes with little structure.
 The writing here isn't my considered "final" opinion.
 In fact, I expect over the course of my life, most pages will die.
 This is good.